Choreography pattern

 Decentralizing the orchestrator can cause issues while managing the workflow.

-It's simple to implement a workflow when you want to process independent business operations in parallel.
-You can use a single message bus.
-However, the workflow can become complicated when choreography needs to occur in a sequence.
-For instance, Service C can start its operation only after Service A and Service B have completed their operations with success.
-One approach is to have multiple message buses or queues that get messages in the required order.
-For more information, see the Example section.
+• The pattern is suitable for a workflow where independent business operations are processed in parallel.
+The workflow can become complicated when choreography needs to occur in a sequence.
+For instance, Service D can start its operation only after Service B and Service C have completed their operations with success.

-The choreography pattern becomes a challenge if the number of services grow rapidly.
+• The pattern becomes a challenge if the number of services grow rapidly.
 Given the high number of independent moving parts, the workflow between services tends to get complex.
-Also, distributed tracing becomes difficult.
+Also, distributed tracing becomes difficult, although tools like ServiceInsight together with NServiceBus can help reduce these challenges.

 Workload design